+A full-scale trial remains ethically justifiable after this pilot study, considering that it was never powered to detect meaningful differences in clinical outcomes.
+In addition, educating physicians in trauma life support through programmes such as ATLS and PTC is considered standard care in many settings, but this approach has been criticised for being costly and for propagating outdated practices37.
+Several systematic reviews have called for trials in settings where these programmes are not routinely implemented2–4.
+In recognition of their widespread use and high face validity, a stepped-wedge design in which all clusters receive the intervention but at randomised time points may be the best trial design.

-Considering the widespread use of trauma life support training, several systematic reviews call for trials in settings where these programmes are not routinely implemented2–4.
-Our study represents the first published attempt at a controlled trial of the effect of trauma life support training och patient outcomes, and we conclude that conducting a full-scale cluster randomised trial should be feasible after incorporating the lessons of this pilot.
+Our study represents the first published attempt to pilot a controlled trial evaluating the effect of trauma life support training on patient outcomes.
+We conclude that a full-scale cluster randomised trial is feasible after incorporating the lessons of this pilot study.

 Contributorship statement

-MGW conceived of the study, performed the analysis and drafted and revised the manuscript.
+MGW conceived the study, performed the analysis and drafted and revised the manuscript.
 AG, AM, CJ, DKV, HS, JB, KDS, LFT, LS, MH, MK, NR, PB, PP, RS, SD, and VK contributed to the design of the study.
 MGV, DKV, KDS, and MK drafted the first version of the protocol.
 AG, HS, and SD drafted the first version of the patient and public involvement activities.
 JB and PP drafted the first versions of the data management sections and wrote the data management plan.
 PB and PP drafted the first versions of the statistical analysis section.
 AG, AM, CJ, DKV, HS, JB, KDS, LFT, LS, MH, MGW, MK, NR, PB, PP, RS, SC, SD, and VK contributed to the refinement of the protocol.
 DB, JB, SC, LFT, GG, MK, TK, CJ, NR, RS, KDS, LS and VP interpreted the results and revised the manuscript.
-AR, AC, C, DK, GG, MK, MT, VK and VP are representatives of participating hospitals.
+AR, AC, C, DK, GG, MK, MT, VK and VP are representatives of the participating hospitals.

 Competing Interests

-Several authors are ATLS® and/or PTC instructors.
+Several authors are ATLS and/or PTC instructors.

 Funding